Thie1e/cutpointr/README.md

 cutpointr in the tidyverse
 --------------------------

-Since cutpointr outputs a tidy data frame and `data` is the first argument, it can be conveniently used in conjunction with various functions from the "tidyverse".
+Since `cutpointr` returns a tidy data frame and `data` is the first argument, `cutpointr` can be conveniently used in conjunction with various functions from the 'tidyverse'.

 ``` r
 opt_cut <- cutpointr(suicide, dsi, suicide)